k3jph/k3jph.github.io/family/military-order-of-the-daughters-and-sons-of-ohio.md

 these military ancestors, ensuring their sacrifices and stories are remembered for future generations.

+## Ralph Everett Rees

-One of the notable members of my family who qualifies for recognition by MODSO is my maternal grandfather, [Ralph Everett Rees](https://www.wikitree.com/wiki/Rees-4585).
+One of member of my family who qualifies for recognition by MODSO is my maternal grandfather, [Ralph Everett Rees](https://www.wikitree.com/wiki/Rees-4585).
 Ralph served in the [Army of the United States](https://military-history.fandom.com/wiki/Army_of_the_United_States)